syncfusion-content/windowsforms-docs/WindowsForms/ribboncontroladv/Ribbon-Designer.md

 16*16</td></tr>
 </table>

-**RibbonControlAdv Height:** RibbonControlAdv Height is defined internally to accommodate the items, arranged inside with the desired layout by comparing with MS Ribbon.
+**RibbonControlAdv Height:** RibbonControlAdv Height is defined internally to accommodate the items and to maintain in three rows with standard height in scaling.

 {% tabs %}